BTG Begbies Traynor

 What we typically see

-A director of a construction firm came to us after withdrawing approximately £85,000 over three years during a period of strong trading.
-When contracts dried up and the company entered insolvency, they faced the prospect of repaying the full amount to satisfy creditors.
-By working through the records together, we identified legitimate business expenses within that figure — fuel costs, site visits, client entertainment — which reduced the claimable amount significantly.
-We helped the director negotiate a manageable repayment arrangement with the liquidator, avoiding personal bankruptcy.
+A director of a construction firm came to us after withdrawing approximately £45,000 from their director's loan account over three years during a period of strong trading.
+When contracts dried up and the company became insolvent, he faced the prospect of having to repay the full amount as part of the liquidation process.
+By working through the records together, we identified legitimate business expenses within that figure, including fuel costs, site visits, and client entertainment, which reduced the claimable amount significantly.
+We were also able to come to a mutually-agreeable repayment arrangement, which allowed the director to pay towards the overdrawn director's loan account in a way which was both affordable and sustainable.

-Can overdrawn director loan accounts be written off?
+Can overdrawn director loan accounts be written off during liquidation?

 Can an overdrawn directors loan account lead to wrongful trading claims?

-If a director continues to withdraw money from the company through their loan account at a time when the company is already insolvent, or when they ought to have known insolvency was likely, this can be treated as wrongful trading or misfeasance by the liquidator.
+If a director continues to withdraw money from the company through their loan account after the point at which they knew, or ought to have known, that their company was insolvent, this can be treated as wrongful trading or misfeasance by the liquidator.

 In serious cases, this could lead to the director being held personally liable for a contribution to the company’s debts beyond just the overdrawn directors loan account balance.
 It can also result in director disqualification proceedings, which would prevent the individual from acting as a director for up to 15 years.

 This is one of the reasons we always advise directors to seek professional advice as early as possible.
-If you’re aware your company is struggling and your DLA is overdrawn, taking action now, rather than continuing to withdraw, can significantly reduce your personal exposure.
+If you’re aware your company is struggling and your loan account is overdrawn, taking action now, rather than continuing to withdraw, can significantly reduce your personal exposure.

 What if I can’t afford to repay my overdrawn directors’ loan account?